• Products

 2. The spousal benefit

-• The maximum spousal benefit is up to 50% of the higher earner’s benefit and capped at their full retirement age (FRA) benefit amount
+• The maximum spousal benefit is up to 50% of the higher‑earning spouse’s full retirement age (FRA) benefit amount (generally age 66 to 67, depending on year of birth)

 Example